Warriors of the Storm book review

 POSSIBLE AUDIENCE: Fans of Bernard Cornwell, of historical fiction, and of novels that are just darn good will want to travel with the Warriors of the Storm.

-The Word is Murder book review
+The Golden Wolf book review

-Cave of Bones book review
+The Confessions of Frannie Langton book review

 Inside Family Guy: An Illustrated History book review